Ensembl/WiggleTools/README.md

 Installing WiggleTools
 ----------------------

-Once you installed the two previous libraries and set the KENT\_SRC environment variable, and downloaded the WiggleTools, you can compile the WiggleTools library:
+Once you installed the previous libraries and downloaded WiggleTools, you can compile the WiggleTools library:

 ```
 cd wiggletools